-Respect for Property
+Respect for Each Other and for Property

-Pupils must be taught, through example, to respect all items and resources within the school.
+Pupils must be taught, through example, to respect everyone and all items and resources within the school.
 They must learn to take pride in their surroundings, including the playground areas.

 Rules

 Everyone has a right to be treated with respect, to be safe, to learn, to make mistakes and to be listened to.
 Rules should be positively stated and appropriately displayed.